 Ground control radio communications - pilots of departing aircraft should communicate with the control tower, on the appropriate ground control frequency, for taxi and clearance information and, unless otherwise advised, should remain on that frequency until they are ready to request take-off clearance.
 A pilot who has just landed should not change from the tower frequency to the ground control frequency until he is directed to do so by the controller.
-Ground control frequencies are provided in the 121.6-121.9 MHz band.
-The controller may omit the frequency, or the numbers preceding the decimal point in the frequency, when directing the pilot to change to a VHF ground control frequency if, in the controller's opinion, this usage will be clearly understood by the pilot; e.g., 121.7 - "Contact ground" or "Contact ground point seven."
+Ground control frequency, when directing the pilot to change to a VHF ground control frequency if, in the controller's opinion, this usage will be clearly understood by the pilot; e.g., 121.7 - "Contact ground" or "Contact ground point seven."